idiked/LGMonitorModeSwitcher/README.md

 ## Features

 - **Easy Mode Switching**: Quickly change picture modes directly from your PC
-- **System Tray Integration**: Change picture modes directly from the system tray
+- **System Tray Integration**: Change picture modes directly from the system tray with visual HDR indicator
 - **Auto-start with Windows**: Option to launch automatically on system startup
 - **Start Minimized**: Launch directly to the system tray
 - **Auto-connect**: Automatically connects to the last used monitor
 - **Multi-language Support**: English and Russian interfaces
 - **HDR Mode Detection**: Automatically shows appropriate modes based on HDR state
+- **Visual HDR Indicator**: The tray icon displays a red circle in the center when HDR mode is active
+- **Reliable HDR Monitoring**: Combined subscription and periodic polling ensure accurate HDR state detection

 ## Usage